ProjectKorra/ProjectKorraWiki/source/pkcore/commands.rst

 | Usage: ``/bending help [topic]``
 | Aliases: ``[h]``

-Shows the help for a given topic, usually and ability, element, or other feature of the plugin, or lists all bending commands if not given a topic.
+Shows the help for a given ability, element, command, or other feature of the plugin, or lists all bending commands if not given a topic.

 +-------------------------------------------------------------------------------------------------+